Finland under Swedish rule: From the wars to the age of peace

 During Christina's reign from 1632 to 1654, a large amount of lands were given as feudal lands to the nobility.
 The nobility had the right to collect taxes on their lands, which made the crown's financial position more difficult.
 After Christina had renounced the crown, Charles X Gustav of Sweden followed her on the throne and ruled over the Swedish realm from 1654 to 1660.
 Charles X died in 1660, and was followed by Charles XI of Sweden, during whose reign from 1660 to 1697, a large reduction was made, which returned most of the feudal lands to the crown.
 Charles XI weakened the power of the nobility and ruled the realm as an autocrat.
 Charles XI's reign meant a long time of peace for Finland.
 The Protestant clergy was responsible for teaching literacy to the people, and clerical life was dominated by religious purism.
 From 1695 to 1697 Finland was devastated by the Great Famine, which resulted in a significant part of the population dying of hunger and illnesses.
+In 1680 Charles XI founded the new city and naval base Karlskrona, in Blekinge province of Sweden.
+The military-closed port city and naval base and associated shipyards was to be the center of the Swedish Navy.
+The advantages of Karlskrona included an ice-free harbour as compared to the navy's traditional home in Skeppsholmen, Stockholm.
+In order to re-crew the fleet which had suffered heavy losses in the war, and which would also include new ships from the Karlskrona shipyards, about 2 200 crewmembers organised in the new allotment system were forcibly removed from locations all over the Swedish realm to Blekinge.
+The process of resettlement took about two years.
+Of these 2,200 crewmembers, about 1, 000 came from Finland.
+Conditions for many of the crewmembers and their families, when they were able to bring them when relocating, were harsh and even after five years there were still crewmembers without a permanent home.
+There were also language-barrier issues.
+Many of the Finns did not speak Swedish and couldn't understand what was said when they attended the local churches.
+Instead, they requested one or more Finnish-speaking priests to preach to the Finns.
+In 1685, the Finnish preacher Mikael Kareus started preaching in Finnish for the crewmembers.
+After service, former crew would often return to their respective home provinces, but some chose to remain in Blekinge.